-4. Sahey and Nirjar: Entrepreneurship (Excel)

-5. AryaKumar : Creating and Leading an Entrepreneurial Organisation (Pearson 2012)

-6. Vasant Desai: The Dynamics of Entrepreneurial Development and Management (Himalaya Publishing House)

-7. Dr.S.S.khanka: Entrepreneurial Development (S.Chand)

-8. K. Nagarajan: Project Mangement (New Age International Publishers)
+- 4. Sahey and Nirjar: Entrepreneurship (Excel) - 5.
+AryaKumar : Creating and Leading an Entrepreneurial Organisation (Pearson 2012) - 6.
+Vasant Desai: The Dynamics of Entrepreneurial Development and Management (Himalaya Publishing House) - 7.
+Dr.S.S.khanka: Entrepreneurial Development (S.Chand) - 8.
+K. Nagarajan: Project Mangement (New Age International Publishers)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit
+(i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.